datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Header case

 * `proper_case: true` forces headers to have their "proper" case as shown in RFC7230.
+The default is `false`.
 * `header_case_overrides` allows forcing certain headers to have specific casing.
+The default is to override no headers.

 <Alert severity="info"><code>proper_case</code> and <code>header_case_overrides</code> are mutually exclusive.</Alert>